alairon/discord-activity-manager/README.md

 > Bundles the code into a distributable executive bundle.
 Currently only supports Windows and requires some kind of cleanup prior to distribution.

 # Disclaimers
-The user is still bound by any applicable Discord Terms of Service agreements while using this software.
+The user is still bound by any applicable Discord Terms of Service agreements while using this program.
 Please be considerate in what gets entered into the fields prior to sharing your status with the community.
 The author and contributors will not be liable for any disciplinary actions applied as a result of misuse of this software.